Polyendocrine metabolic ovarian syndrome: Diagnostic criteria

 Other causes of these issues need to be excluded for diagnosis.
 In adolescents, both androgen excess and irregular or absent periods are required, as it is normal for adolescents to have many follicles ("cysts") visible in their ovaries, so it does not help with diagnosis.
 Adolescents who only meet one criterion are considered 'at risk', and are to be reassessed when they are adults.

 Older criteria are the 1990 NIH criteria and the 2006 Androgen Excess Society criteria.
-The Androgen Excess criteria were never adopted widely.
+The Androgen Excess Society criteria were never widely adopted.
 The old NIH criteria are stricter than the Rotterdam criteria, as both infrequent or irregular cycles and signs of androgen excess need to be present: